AlexdeLange1/Cyclistic-Analysis/README.md

 <img width="2003" height="1003" alt="CyclistDashboard2" src="https://github.com/user-attachments/assets/d74a0efd-d89c-40aa-a275-42b1fb257b5e" />

 ## Project insights
-- Tourist attractions are the least popular stations as most of the Cyclistic bike users use the bikes for transport to work and back (more than 95%)
+- Tourist attractions are the least popular stations as most of the Cyclistic bike users use their bikes for transport to work and back (more than 95%)
 - The top 3 stations are: 1.
 Clinton St & Washington Blvd with 7563 rides.
 2. Clinton St & Madison St with 6280 rides.
 3. Canal St & Adams St with 6208 rides
 - The most popular days are Tuesdays, Thursdays and Fridays.
 All weekdays!
 - The times with the most rides during the week are: 8am, 4pm and 5pm